Tax Reform Bill as of December 14, 2017

 If you’re planning to recharacterize, please be safe because you may not be able to recharacterize next year.

-If you would like more information go to purefinancial.com.”
+If you would like more information about our tax management services please see visit purefinancial.com.”